Christine Darby // Published: April 2023 // Updated: September 2024

 • Traditional Machine Learning: These techniques have been around for a while.
 Some examples are linear regression (used to predict a continuous outcome, like house prices based on various features of the house) or decision trees (used to classify data, like determining whether an email is spam or not).
 These methods often need important pieces of data to be identified in advance.

-• Deep Learning: This is a newer subset of machine learning that’s all about neural networks with several too many layers, hence the term “deep.”
+• Deep Learning: This is a newer subset of machine learning that’s all about neural networks with several to many layers, hence the term “deep.”
 These neural networks are modeled after the neural networks found in the human brain.
 These tools are designed to analyze large amounts of data by recognizing complex patterns.
 Deep learning powers many AI tools, enhancing automated systems that can perform both analytical and hands-on tasks without needing humans.
 It can be used for a variety of tasks, including natural language processing, speech recognition, and image recognition.

 The broad field of machine learning encompasses Natural Language Processing and Language Modeling as subfields.